 What I found most challenging about this book was the length.
 The paperback is around 350 pages, and I would have liked to see it trimmed down a bit.
 The length was also an issue with the paragraphs, the sections, and some of the chapters.
-It’s not necessarily a major flaw in the book overall, but depression has not been kind to my concentration, and for me, this was a tough read.
+It’s not necessarily a major flaw in the book overall, but depression hasn’t been kind to my concentration, making this a tough read.
 It wasn’t that the content was hard to read; it just wasn’t chunked well enough for me.

 Overall, though, this book offers an interesting perspective.
 We certainly need to get more people talking about suicide and what we can do about it.